phongduong/my-portfolio/data/posts/rename-a-file-with-gulp-rename.md

 ---
 title: Rename a file with gulp-rename plugin
-description: Sometime you need to rename your file for development and production
 date: 2020-09-22T12:53:40.129Z
 tag: gulpjs
 ---

 Gulpjs has a lot of plugins that allow you to rename files.
 I will use gulp-rename plugin to do that.

 You install the plugin as a `devDependencies`